AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

    >[!IMPORTANT]
    >
    >If you revoke consent to [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
 On your Payment Services home, an alert about the revoked consent appears.
-To dismiss the alert, click Dismiss.
+To dismiss the alert, click **[!UICONTROL Do not show again]**.

 ## Enable contact telephone number